iRNA-COSI/APAeval/method_workflows/DaPars2/Dapars2_snakemake/README.md

 # DaPars2

-Execution workflow to run DaPars2.
+Method workflow to run DaPars2.
 The tool qualifies for the following APAeval benchmarking events:
 - poly(A) site identification
 - poly(A) site relative usage quantification